agilepro/software-craftsmanship/docs/Error Handling/Message Quality/oops-something-failed.md

 Use your imagination now (close your eyes if it helps).
 The user has some data in an application — something called a project in this case — and wants to export it, but it fails.
 He does it a few more times, and it fails every time.
 The error message is the only clue as to what went wrong.
 He takes a screen shot.
 The question is ask:  did the error message give enough details so that the user or the administrator could resolve the problem/

 “**_An error occurred during the export process_**” – Not bad for setting the context.
 I will at least give it good marks for clarifying what was happening at the time.
 Surely the project being exported had a name.
-Why didn’t it mention the name of the project?
+Why didn't it mention the name of the project?
 That would help the admin know how to where to start looking.

 “_**Details: The element not found.**_”  – This is ridiculous.
 Why do programmers do this?
 The message talks about _the element_.
 Which element?
 Out of everything in memory, how is the user or the adminstrator supposed to know what element caused the problem?